tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - SubClass Of: DataQualityNeed; ValidationConcept
 - Comments: ContextualizedCriterion in the original framework.
 Describes the bdqffdq:Criteria for determining compliance of data to fill a bdqffdq:DataQualityNeed.
 A description of a bdqffdq:Criterion applied to a bdqffdq:InformationElement for a bdqffdq:ResourceType.
 Describes an instance of a bdqffdq:Criterion in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
 A bdqffdq:Validation is phrased in a positive sense.
 It identifies data which have quality for some need.
 For example, the value of dwc:basisOfRecord of bdqffdq:SingleRecords must be in the controlled vocabulary for dwc:basisOfRecord.
-A bdqffdq:Validation is the bdqffdq:DataQualityNeed that parallels a bdqffdq:ValidationMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:ValidationAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
-A bdqffdq:ValidationAssertion may specify a result that is bdqffdq:COMPLIANT, where the data have quality, or bdqffdq:NOT_COMPLIANT, where the data lack quality for a bdqffdq:UseCase.
+A bdqffdq:Validation is the bdqffdq:DataQualityNeed that parallels a bdqffdq:ValidationMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:ValidationResponse in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:ValidationResponse may specify a result that is bdqffdq:COMPLIANT, where the data have quality, or bdqffdq:NOT_COMPLIANT, where the data lack quality for a bdqffdq:UseCase.
 VA = { va | va = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }

-********************

-#### ValidationAssertion

-- Name: bdqffdq:ValidationAssertion
-- Preferred Label: Validation Assertion
-- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation validating compliance with a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
-- SubClass Of: Assertion; ValidationConcept
-- Comments: The bdqffdq:ValidationAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:ValidationMethod following a bdqffdq:Specification to assess the validity of some data with respect to the bdqffdq:Criteria of a bdqffdq:Validation.
-The bdqffdq:ValidationAssertion concept is expected to carry a bdqffdq:ResponseResult of bdqffdq:COMPLIANT or bdqffdq:NON_COMPLIANT.
-DQV(dr) = {dqv | dqv = < va, s, m, r >, va ∈ VA, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************